 Aside from the numerous capabilities within a Slack channel, there are over 1,500 apps and integrations that can be used within Slack.
 They even created a fund “to support teams building products on top of Slack that enable simpler, more pleasant, and more productive workplaces.”
 We utilize several of these apps and integrations.
 We use Gravity Forms for the form on our website’s contact page and it’s integration with Slack has it automatically send a message to a designated channel when the form is filled out.
 The contents of this message are customizable and we have it setup to include the full text of the form in the Slack message.
 We also utilize Polly, an app that allows you to post a poll within a channel that members can vote on.
 Our favorite, and ironically most used app integration is Giphy.
 You’ve probably used Giphy before to send a gif in a text or post on social media and it’s function is similar within Slack.
 Most importantly, for us as a digital media production company, is it’s integration with Google Drive which allows for quick and easy file sharing within Slack itself.
 These apps are only the tip of the iceberg when it comes to the unlimited possibilities available within Slack now and in the future.

 In any business or organization, communication is arguably the most pivotal factor in facilitating success or failure.
 While Slack doesn’t replace texts, phone calls or emails, it does streamline communication within an organization.
-We have used it daily since our inception back in 2016 and can’t imagine operating without it.
+However, in larger organizations, things can get a little messy.
+The good news is that there’s several ways to stay productive and focused on priorities.
+We’ve used Slack daily since our inception back in 2016 and can’t imagine operating without it.
 We have sent over 100,000 messages on Slack at the time of writing this article and can’t wait to send 100,000 more.